mimium-org/mimium-web/content/en/docs/getting_started/install.en.md

 }
 ```

+The binary installed through VSCode includes a Language Server Protocol (LSP) compatible server (`mimium-language-server`).
+After installation, restart VSCode to enable improved syntax highlighting and in-editor reporting of compilation errors.

+*The Language Server is in early development and may occasionally hang after crashes.
+In such cases, please restart VSCode.*

 ## Manual Installation

 You can download the latest binary from the [GitHub Release](https://github.com/mimium-org/mimium-rs/releases) page.
 Copy `mimium-cli` to an appropriate location (for macOS/Linux, `~/.mimium` is recommended).